RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We think that a lot of what makes app development hard is _managing state_: reacting and propogating the necessary changes as the user takes actions.

 We're exploring a new way to manage data in apps by storing all app state--including the state of the UI--in a single reactive _database_.
-Instead of imperatively fetching data from the database, the user writes _reactive queries_ that update with fresh results whenever their dependencies change, and the database handles everything else.
+Instead of imperatively fetching data from the database, the user writes _reactive queries_ that update with fresh results whenever their dependencies change.

 As an initial prototype, we have built a reactive layer around SQLite that populates data in a React app, and used it to build a music library app.
-We've learned a lot from trying to apply our big vision to a real app: our essays shares some of what we've learned and where we want to take the project next.
+We've learned a lot from trying to apply our big vision to a real app; this essay shares some of what we've learned and where we want to take the project next.

 Even in our limited prototype, we've found that _thinking of apps as queries over data_ is a powerful frame, opening up new approaches to debugging, persistence, and cross-app interoperability.
 We've also learned some hard lessons about the limitations of SQL and the performance challenges of working with data on the web.